 Swimming in the Dead Sea: Top Tips

 Well, first of all.
-You can’t really swim in it.
+You can’t really swim in the Dead Sea.
 The salt content makes it so buoyant that trying to swim is near impossible.

-The other very important thing to know about swimming in the Dead Sea is that the water’s salt content means any cuts or blisters etc you have will really sting.
+The other very important thing to know about swimming in the Dead Sea is that the salt content in the water means any cuts or blisters etc you have will really sting.
 And I mean really sting.
 Don’t go in the water if you’ve just shaved your legs or beard even.

 The stinging can be intolerable which is why it’s advisable to enter the Dead Sea with a fresh water shower nearby so you can rinse the salt off.